Sign In

 Introduction

-The programme educational objective of the programme is to produce:
+The objective of the programme is to produce:

-1. Petroleum Engineers specialists with insights to articulate complex industry problems and solutions.
+1. Corrosion Engineering specialists with insights to articulate complex industry problems and solutions.

-2. Industry leaders with integrity towards sustainable future development through continuous improvement and innovation for the betterment of society.
+2. Industry leaders with integrity towards sustainable future development Sustainable Development Goals (SDG) through continuous improvement and innovation for the betterment of society.

 Programme Outcomes

-1. Demonstrate in-depth and frontier knowledge and understanding in the relevant petroleum engineering fields.
+1. Demonstrate in-depth and frontier knowledge and understanding in Corrosion Engineering field or practice.

-2. Critically and creatively apply knowledge in the petroleum engineering field to resolve complex disciplinary and practical problems.
+2. Critically and creatively apply knowledge in Corrosion Engineering or more fields to resolve complex disciplinary and practical problems.

-3. Conduct credible problem-solving or investigation to resolve complex issues and questions in the petroleum engineering field or practice.
+3. Conduct credible problem solving or investigation to resolve complex issues and questions in the Corrosion Engineering field or practice.

 5. Demonstrate leadership qualities through collaboration with peers and others.

-6. Communicate and interact effectively with peers in the drilling engineering field as well as general audience.
+6. Communicate and interact effectively with peers in corrosion fields as well as general audience.

-7. Select and use suitable digital and analytical tool techniques to resolve problems.
+7. Select and use suitable digital and analytical tool techniques to resolve problems; and

 8. Demonstrate commitment to lifelong learning and personal development.